Primatomorpha

 Primatomorpha is a proposed mirorder of mammals containing the orders Dermoptera (or colugos) and Primates.
 Primatomorpha is sister to Scandentia, together forming the Euarchonta.

+Terminology

 The term "Primatomorpha" first appeared in the general scientific literature in 1991 (K.C.
 Beard) and 1992 (Kalandadze, Rautian).
 Major DNA sequence analyses of predominantly nuclear sequences (Murphy et al., 2001) support the Euarchonta hypothesis, while a major study investigating mitochondrial sequences supports a different tree topology (Arnason et al., 2002).
 A study investigating retrotransposon presence/absence data has claimed strong support for Euarchonta (Kriegs et al., 2007).
 Some interpretations of the molecular data link Primates and Dermoptera in a clade (mirorder) known as Primatomorpha, which is the sister of Scandentia.
 Primates probably split from the Dermoptera sister group 79.6 million years ago during the Cretaceous.

+Other interpretations

 Other interpretations link the Dermoptera and Scandentia together in a group called Sundatheria as the sister group of the primates.
 Some recent studies place Scandentia as sister of the Glires, invalidating Euarchonta.